CrystalSommer24/ELK-Stack-Project/README.md

 If it was successful you should see similar results to those shown here: [Filebeat Kibana Dahsboard](/Images/Filebeat_kb_SS.png)

-To run the Metricbeat Playbook:
+**To run the Metricbeat Playbook:**

 Copy the **[metricbeat-playbook.yml](/Ansible/metricbeat-playbook.yml)** to /etc/ansible/roles

 Copy the **[metricbeat-config.yml](/Ansible/metricbeat-config.yml)** to /etc/ansible

-To edit the metricbeat-config.yml file run:
+The metricbeat-config.yml needs to be edited with your ELk machines IP address.
+To do that run the following command:

    `nano /etc/ansible metricbeat-config.yml`
 - Use Ctrl + w to move to line #62